barumau/pandunia/polski/polski-pandunia.md

 bułka gotowana na parze : mante
 być o; dyskutować o : tema
 być poddanym, doświadczyć, doświadczać (ubierniający czasownik) : bey
-być podobnym, być jak : semu
+być podobnym, być jak : samu
 być przeciw : kontra
 być wezwanym, być wzywanym, być nazwanym, być nazywanym : namu
 być widzianym : widu